Endalk-Chala/Minnesota-Immigration-Rhetoric-and-Fraud-Coverage-Archive-Somali-Community-Focus/README.md

  │    └── metadata.csv
  │
  └── combined_timeline.csv

-docs/
- ├── analysis/                    # Thematic analyses, commentary, and visualizations ├── visuals/                     # Infographics and media-framing charts └── contributors.md
+---

-**## 4. Key Analytical and Research Topics**
+## 4. Key Analytical and Research Topics
 This archive curates documentation and analysis on the following:

-- **Evolution of Somali immigration rhetoric** in Minnesota news and political discourse (2022–Present)
+Evolution of Somali immigration rhetoric in Minnesota news and political discourse (2022–Present)

-- **Media framing and bias** in coverage of Somali-related fraud cases
+Media framing and bias in coverage of Somali-related fraud cases

-- **Policy communication** around TPS and resettlement programs
+Policy communication around TPS and resettlement programs

-- The intersection of **immigration narratives, accountability, and trust**
+The intersection of immigration narratives, accountability, and trust

-- Representation of **Somali community organizations and civic leadership**
+Representation of Somali community organizations and civic leadership

-- **Online discourse** on social-media platforms and its amplification through digital media
+Online discourse on social media platforms and its amplification through digital media

-- Comparative analysis of **local vs. national coverage**
+Comparative analysis of local vs. national coverage